Huelse/SEAL-Python/README.md

    The `.so` or `.pyd` file must be in the current directory, or you have `install` it already.

+5. Windows Error LNK2001, RuntimeLibrary and MT_StaticRelease mismatch

+   Only `x64` is supported, Choose `x64 Native Tools Command Prompt for VS`.

 ## Contributing

 * Professor: [Dr. Chen](https://zhigang-chen.github.io/)

 * [Contributors](https://github.com/Huelse/SEAL-Python/graphs/contributors)